CNA-Tech/PKS-Ninja/LabGuides/AccessFirstCluster-AC6818/readme.md

 # Accessing First PKS Cluster

-**HOL-2031 Users: for many of the steps in this lab guide, you will need to complete an alternative step that is slightly adjusted to work in the HOL-2031 lab environment.
+**HOL-2031 Users: for some of the steps in this lab guide, you will need to complete an alternative step that is slightly adjusted to work in the HOL-2031 lab environment.
 Each step below that requires a modification for HOL-2031 will be clearly indicated.
 All HOL-2031 users will need to complete [HOL POD Prep for PKS Ninja Lab Guides](../HOLPodPrep-HP3631/readme.md) before proceeding**

 ## Step 1: Obtain Kubernetes Cluster Config File via PKS CLI